ibisba/knowledgebook/pages/hub_management/upload.md

 ---
-title: "Upload & Register to the hub"
+title: "Upload & Register to the Hub"
 tags: [hub]
 # keywords: release notes, announcements, what's new, new features
 last_updated: September 24, 2020